-Source:

-This dance is from an area in southern Greece (Arcadia, Peloponnisos) called Tsakonia.
-The name means that it is a dance from Tsakonia.
+Source: This dance is from an area in southern Greece (Arcadia, Peloponissos) called Tsakonía.
+The name means that it is a dance from Tsakonía.
 It is one of the oldest of Hellenic dances and it is said to be of Cretan origin.
 Homer in the Iliad describes a dance which Theseus danced with the Athenian youths.
-This dance, with its serpentine twists and turns, is supposed to be the present-day Tsakonikos.
-In ancient times, it was known as the Geranos.
-This dance is described in these two books:
+This dance, with its serpentine twists and turns, is supposed to be the present-day Tsakoníkos.
+In ancient times, it was known as the Geranós.
+There are Greeks from the area of Tsakonía in and around the San Francisco Bay Area, and on occasion, some of the old timers will request the Tsakónikos and dance it.

-Greek Folk Dances, M., Vouras and R., Holden (New Jersey, 1965) Elleniki Hori, V. Papahristos (Athinai, 1960)
+Bibliography: Greek Folk Dances, M. Vouras and R. Holden (New Jersey, 1965).

+Elliniki Hori, V. Papahristos (Athens, 1960).